Finspire13/DeepReg/docs/source/docs/cli.md

 - **Evaluation data**:

-  `--split`, specifies in which data set the prediction is performed.
+  `--mode` or `-m`, specifies in which data set the prediction is performed.

   It must be one of `train` / `valid` / `test`.

   Example usage:

-  - `--split test` for evaluating the model on test split.
+  - `--mode test` for evaluating the model on test data.

 ### Optional arguments

-- **CPU allocation**:

-  `--num_workers`, if given, TensorFlow will use limited CPUs.

-  By default, it uses all available CPUs.

-  Example usage:

-  - `--num_workers 2` for using at most 2 CPUs.

 - **GPU memory allocation**:

   `--gpu_allow_growth` or `-gr`, if given, TensorFlow will only grow the memory usage as is needed.

-  By default, it allocates all availables in the GPU memory.
+  By default it allocates all availables in the GPU memory.

   Example usage:

   - `--gpu_allow_growth`, no extra argument is needed.

-- **Log directory**:
+- **Output directory**:

-  `--log_dir`, specifies the log directory for logging output information and results.

-  By default, it is `logs` under the package root.
+  `--log_dir` or `-l`, specifies the directory name to save logs.

+  The directory will be under `logs/`.

+  By default is creates a timestamp-named directory like `logs/20200810-194042/`.

   Example usage:

-  - `--log_dir logs` for specifying the log directory `logs/` under current directory.

-- **Experiment name**:

-  `--exp_name` or `-n`, specifies the name of an experiment (every time a training or a prediction is run), which will be used together with the log directory (via `log_dir`) to specify the sub-folder that saves the output information and results from individual experiments (runs).

-  If this is not provided, it creates a timestamp-named sub-folder under the `log_dir`, by default, e.g. `logs/20200810-194042/`.

-  Example usage:

-  - `--exp_name test --log_dir logs` for saving under `logs/test/`.
-  - `--log_dir logs` for saving under `logs/20210101-120000/`, assuming
-    `20210101-120000` is current time.
-  - `--exp_name test` for saving under `DeepReg/logs/test/`, assuming `DeepReg` is the package root.
+  - `--log_dir test` for saving under `logs/test/`.

 - **Batch size**:

-  `--batch_size` or `-b`, specifies the number of samples per step for prediction.
-If using multiple GPUs, i.e. `n` GPUs, each GPU will have mini batch size `batch_size / n`.
-Thus, `batch_size` should be divided by `n` evenly.
+  `--batch_size` or `-b`, specifies the mini-batch size for prediction.

   The default value is 1.

   Example usage:

-  - `--batch_size 2` for using a global mini-batch size of 2.
+  - `--batch_size 2` for using a mini-batch size of 2.

 - **Save outputs in Nifti format**:

   The predicted 3D tensors can be saved in Nifti format for further calculation.

-  By default, it saves outputs in Nifti format.
+  By default it saves outputs in Nifti format.

   Example usage: